jun-csbio/e2eatp/README.md

   $ ./install.sh
 ~~~

-* If the package cannot directly work correct on your computational cluster, you should install the dependencies via running the following commands:
+* If the package cannot work correctly on your computational cluster, you should install the dependencies via running the following commands:

 ~~~
   $ cd e2eatp-main